-"How far from the runway centerline should I be on downwind at a non-towered airport?
-I see all kinds of patterns at my home airport." - Steve B.
+"For a standard single-engine piston airplane, how far from the runway centerline should you be on downwind?
+I see all kinds of patterns at my home airport and it drives me crazy." - Steve B.

 “Think about the goal of this process…to get the aircraft safely on the ground without interfering with other traffic.
 To me, that means staying as close to the runway as possible in the traffic pattern.
 Usually, a half-mile offset will accomplish this goal.
 How can we determine what a half-mile looks like?
 How long is the runway?
 Use it as a guide to determine distance.